Quantum thermochemical engines: Thermochemical engines

 where $\Delta U$ and $Q$ are the internal energy and the heat variations, respectively, during a cycle.

-When reversible cycles are considered, the figures of merit are the load per volume, $W^{\textnormal{M}}/\max V$ and the efficiency \eqref{eff} with the condition $\Delta U=0$, and will be used to compare performances of quantum and classical engines.
+When reversible cycles are considered, the figures of merit are the load per volume, $W^{\textnormal{M}}/\max V$ and the efficiency \eqref{eff} with the condition $\Delta U=0$.
+These figures of merit will be used to compare performances of quantum and classical engines.
 Moreover, assuming that the temperature is kept constant along the cycle, infinitesimal heat variations are exact differentials and so $Q=T\int_{\textnormal{cycle}}\textnormal{d}S=0$.
 Therefore, the efficiency for reversible isothermal cycles becomes

 and the load per volume is